MattGough/CV/README.md

 Confident working in a group.
 Developed through intensive group work on the Makers Academy course, where we used Github Workflow and Waffle to manage tasks.

 - Makers Academy Final Project - [Social-Dashboard](https://github.com/MattGough/Social-Dashboard), a dashboard for social media streams.
+Users can read posts and post to Facebook and Twitter, and pull in their Instagram feed.
 - Makers Academy Week 9 Group Project - [MakersBnb](https://github.com/MattGough/makers-bnb-ra), an Airbnb clone built with AngularJs and Ruby on Rails.

 #### Software Craftsmanship